1jour1vin

 Wines of Corsica

-Geography and characteristics of Corsican wines
+Geography and Characteristics of Corsican Wines

-Among the must-see estates on the Isle of Beauty are Domaine Renucci, in the Corse Calvi AOC, run by Bernard Renucci since 1991; Clos Canarelli, led by Yves Canarelli in Figari, at the foot of the Omu di Cagna massif near Bonifacio, producing a very fresh and mineral high-end Corsican wine, made using biodynamic methods; and Domaine Comte Abbatucci, one of the oldest vineyards on the island, located in the Taravo Valley, where Jean-Charles Abbatucci works with no less than 18 indigenous grape varieties, also using biodynamic methods.
-In addition, there are other typical estates on the Isle of Beauty that are unique in character: E Croce Yves Leccia, Clos Poggiale, Antoine Arena, Clos Signadore and Nicolas Mariotti-Bindi.
+Among the must-visit estates on the "Isle of Beauty" are Domaine Renucci, in the Corse Calvi AOC, run by Bernard Renucci since 1991; Clos Canarelli, led by Yves Canarelli in Figari, at the foot of the Omu di Cagna massif near Bonifacio, producing a top-tier Corsican wine that is very fresh and mineral, made using biodynamic methods; and Domaine Comte Abbatucci, one of the island’s oldest vineyards, located in the Taravo Valley, where Jean-Charles Abbatucci cultivates no fewer than 18 indigenous grape varieties, also using biodynamic methods.
+In addition, there are other estates typical of the Isle of Beauty that possess a unique character: E Croce Yves Leccia, Clos Poggiale, Antoine Arena, Clos Signadore, and Nicolas Mariotti-Bindi.

 Food and wine pairings